the-13th-letter/derivepassphrase/docs/reference/derivepassphrase-vault.1.md

     (Exactly what it says.)

-??? failure "`Cannot update %s settings without actual settings.`"
+??? failure "`Cannot update the %s settings without actual settings.`"

     Using `--config` requires at least one of the `--phrase`, `--key`, `--length`, etc. options.